Creating new horizons for Refugess

 Areas of Focus

-The Asmlash-Grant Foundation is dedicated to changing the lives of Tigrayans from refugee camps in Sudan to war-torn Tigray through 3 critical areas:
+The Asmlash-Grant Foundation is dedicated to changing the lives of individuals across Africa, from refugee camps to conflict-affected regions, through 3 critical areas:

 Donate